MpoMp/quarkus-prototype/adr/adr-5-architecture.md

 Model (domain) classes (a.k.a. entities) shall be defined per layer to allow for loose coupling;
 - Integration/Persistence layer shall use the entity name itself; e.g. `Car`
   - Unless an external entity is used in which case that one will be kept; e.g. `CarObj` from a third-party library
+  - Persistence layer can optionally use `Record` as a suffix, to indicate a database record.
 - Business layer shall use the DTO suffix; e.g. `CarDto`
 - Endpoint/Presentation layer shall use the `Rsp` suffix (as in Response); e.g. `CarRsp`
   - For requests, the suffix shall be `Req`.